sta210-sp25/project-statpadders/README.md

 **Statpadders:** Camden Reeves, Toma Shigaki-Than, CJ Frederickson

-# Description
+# Project Overview
-This project analyzes factors contributing to significant differences between critic and audience film ratings.
-Using logistic regression, it identifies structural features that predict when a film defies critical consensus.
+This project analyzes the factors that contribute to significant divergence between audience and critic scores for top IMDb films.
+Using a dataset of the top 1,000 movies on IMDB (focusing on those released between 1950 and 2019), we built a logistic regression model to identify which structural attributes could be associated with audience–critic disagreement.
+The model prioritizes sensitivity to better detect rare but meaningful cases of divergence and offers insights into the limitations of using high-level metadata to explain subjective reception differences.
+This repository includes the data processing workflow, statistical modeling code, and final report.

 # Data dictionary